Why I Love Solving Problems

 Fast forward 21 years...

-...and it dawned on my recently that he is the reason I love my job!
-I absolutely and genuinely love playing in Excel!
-For me, it feels like I'm gaming!
+...and it dawned on me recently that he is the reason I love my job!
+I genuinely love playing in Excel!
 And so, when I’m working on a client project, everything just stops and I get stuck into my ‘screentime’ (those of you with kids know, it’s not easy to extract anyone from screentime…. that’s how I feel!).
 I'm not sure why I enjoy it so much – I think it’s the same reason I love Sudoku.
 You start with lots of blanks and unknowns and end up with - well, a satisfying result!

 But it's taken me ages to realise that.